Best Universities in London For International Students

 King’s College London (KCL) is a prestigious public research university located in the heart of London.
 In the QS World University Rankings 2025, King’s is ranked #40 globally.
 The university boasts a diverse student body, with over 23,000 international students from more than 185 countries.

 King’s is renowned for its excellence in various fields.
 Popular course areas are humanities, law, sciences, and health, such as psychiatry, medicine, nursing, and dentistry.
-Also, KCL can be a great choice if you’re looking for London universities without IELTS.
+Additionally, KCL can be a great option if you’re seeking London universities that don't require IELTS.

 Average Tuition Fees: £27,100 to £53,000 per year